demidko/telegram-storage/README.md

 # Telegram Storage

 This library is your quick `Map<K, V>` in the Telegram channel.
-Your bot needs a channel (name or ID) with full admin rights.
-Don't change the description—the bot stores important meta there.
+To try it, your bot needs a channel (name or ID) with full admin rights.

+## Warnings

+* Don't change the description—the bot stores the keystore file ID there
+* After the first setup, you can't change the dictionary's key/value types

 ## Download